 Stocks in Latin America fell 13% as news of the failed bailout rippled across the globe by the afternoon.
 The Dow Jones Industrial Average nose dived by 777 points–its worst point drop in history.

 Meanwhile, the Toronto Stock Exchange fell 840 points closing at 11,285.07, its worst drop in eight years.
 Oil prices were down more than $10 U.S., or 10.1%, to below $99 U.S. Monday.

-New Democratic Party Leader Jack Layton called on all parties to hold a meeting on the “economic and financial” developments, and their impact on the Canadian Economy.
+New Democratic Party Leader Jack Layton called on all parties to hold a meeting on the “economic and financial” developments and their impact on the Canadian Economy.

 “I suggest the Prime Minister take advantage of this occasion to convene a meeting of all of the leaders, perhaps Wednesday afternoon,” Mr. Layton said on his website Monday.

 Liberal Leader Stéphane Dion expressed his concerns regarding the days developments.
-“I am extremely concerned about the effect today’s events will have on our economy and the savings of ordinary Canadians,” via his campaign website.
+“I am extremely concerned about the effect today’s events will have on our economy and the savings of ordinary Canadians,” he said via his campaign website.

 Dion vowed to continue the “sound fiscal management” of the Liberal Party, adding that prime ministers Paul Martin and Jean Chrétien maintained a $3 billion contingency fund during their tenures.
 Mr. Dion vowed to reinstate the practice if elected.